9 Ways to Safeguard Your Skin and Hair from Chlorine

 Chlorine appears in our lives from multiple points of view.
 It's not just in swimming pools to sanitize the water, but at the same time it's utilized to sanitize drinking water, and in making items like paper, paints and plastic, fabrics, meds, and much more.

 The chemical is an oxidizing agent, implying that it can oxidize different substances.
 That implies it can enhance the creation of free radicals—those terrible compounds that damage cells, lipids, proteins, and DNA.
-An excessive amount of oxidation can result in irritation, illness, and aging.
+An excessive amount of oxidation can result in irritation, illness, and ageing.

 Knowing this, you can think about what chlorine does to your hair and skin.
-It not just takes away both natural oils and moisturizers, yet its intense oxidation process, known to be corrosive, can bring about enduring damage that highlights the presence of lines and wrinkles.
+It does not just take away both natural oils and moisturizers, yet its intense oxidation process, known to be corrosive, can bring about enduring damage that highlights the presence of lines and wrinkles.
 It likewise removes vitamin E and fundamental fatty acids that the skin needs to remain healthy.

-Instructions to Protect Hair and Skin from Chlorine Exposure:
+Instructions to Protect Hair and Skin from Chlorine Exposure